 The Internet of Things (IoT), the network of connectivity between all objects, continues to transform every aspect of the manufacturing enterprise.
 Manufacturers are increasingly using IoT to help increase operational efficiency and innovation.
-Yesterday the House Judiciary Subcommittee on Courts, Intellectual and the Internet held a hearing on IoT and the NAM seized the opportunity to submit comments for the official record. (continue reading…)
+Yesterday the House Judiciary Subcommittee on Courts, Intellectual Property and the Internet held a hearing on IoT and the NAM seized the opportunity to submit comments for the official record. (continue reading…)

 Last evening, the House passed the Revitalize American Manufacturing and Innovation Act (RAMI), a bill championed by Rep. Tom Reed (R-NY) and Rep. Joe Kennedy (D-MA) that has the potential to strengthen the technology leadership position that manufacturers have worked years to establish.